 Empirical Asset Pricing via Machine Learning

-We synthesize the field of machine learning with the canonical problem of empirical asset pricing: Measuring asset risk premia.
-In the familiar empirical setting of cross section and time series stock return prediction, we perform a comparative analysis of methods in the machine learning repertoire, including generalize linear models, dimension reduction, boosted regression trees, random forests, and neural networks.
-At the broadest level, we find that machine learning offers an improved description of asset price behavior relative to traditional methods.
-Our implementation establishes a new standard for accuracy in measuring risk premia summarized by unprecedented high out-of-sample return prediction R2.
-We identify the best performing methods (trees and neural nets) and trace their predictive gains to allowance of nonlinear predictor interactions that are missed by other methods.
-Lastly, we find that all methods agree on the same small set of dominant predictive signals that includes variations on momentum, liquidity, and volatility.
-Improved risk premia measurement through machine learning can simplify the investigation into economic mechanisms of asset pricing and justifies its growing role in innovative financial technologies.
+We perform a comparative analysis of machine learning methods for the canonical problem of empirical asset pricing: measuring asset risk premia.
+We demonstrate large economic gains to investors using machine learning forecasts, in some cases doubling the performance of leading regression-based strategies from the literature.
+We identify the best performing methods (trees and neural networks) and trace their predictive gains to allowance of nonlinear predictor interactions that are missed by other methods.
+All methods agree on the same set of dominant predictive signals which includes variations on momentum, liquidity, and volatility.
+Improved risk premium measurement through machine learning simplifies the investigation into economic mechanisms of asset pricing and highlights the value of machine learning in financial innovation.

-Keywords: Machine Learning, Return Prediction, Cross-Section of Returns, Ridge Regression, (Group) Lasso, Elastic Net, Random Forest, Gradient Boosting, (Deep) Neural Networks, Fintech
+Keywords: Machine Learning, Big Data, Return Prediction, Cross-Section of Returns, Ridge Regression, (Group) Lasso, Elastic Net, Random Forest, Gradient Boosting, (Deep) Neural Networks, Fintech

 JEL Classification: G10, G11, G14, C14, C11, C21, C22, C23, C58